secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Air_leak_valve.PNG
    :width: 50 %

-   This valve should always be closed unless one wants to test the integrity of the oxygen sensor via creating an intentional air leak, which can be done by the MFC G. This MFC has a max flow of 10 sccm that can be read via probe command :code:`SCR_BTS34:MFC_D1465G:F_RD`, adjusted via :code:`SCR_BTS34:MFC_D1465G:F_CSET` and opened to setpoint via :code:`SCR_BTS34:MFC_D1465G:MODE_CSET_MFC' set to :code:`SETPOINT', (need to update photo since the valve and MFC are now on the target side, injecting the oxygen into the low pressure target chamber).
+   This valve should always be closed unless one wants to test the integrity of the oxygen sensor via creating an intentional air leak, which can be done with MFC G. This MFC has a max flow of 10 sccm that can be read via probe command :code:`SCR_BTS34:MFC_D1465G:F_RD`, adjusted via :code:`SCR_BTS34:MFC_D1465G:F_CSET` and opened to setpoint via :code:`SCR_BTS34:MFC_D1465G:MODE_CSET_MFC` set to :code:`SETPOINT`, (need to update photo since the valve and MFC are now on the target side, injecting the oxygen into the low pressure target chamber).
 The yellow metallic cone is an air filter.

 .. _solenoids:
 .. figure:: Figures/IMG_3296.jpg